valkey-io/valkey-doc/commands/client-pause.md

 * `PFCOUNT`: Will block client.
 * `WAIT`: Acknowledgments will be delayed, so this command will appear blocked.

-This command is useful as it makes able to switch clients from a Redis instance to another one in a controlled way.
+This command is useful as it makes able to switch clients from a Valkey instance to another one in a controlled way.
 For example during an instance upgrade the system administrator could do the following:

 * Pause the clients using `CLIENT PAUSE`
 * Wait a few seconds to make sure the replicas processed the latest replication stream from the master.